 Speak Up if You See an OSHA Violation

-You might remember studying the Industrial Revolution in your high school history class and seeing those black-and-white photographs of work environments that might as well have been entirely gray in real life from all the dirt and smoke.
+Reporting workplace safety violations can help prevent disastrous accidents, and the law protects you from retaliation by your employer if you report unsafe conditions in your workplace.
+You might remember studying the Industrial Revolution in your high school history class and seeing those black-and-white photographs of work environments that might…

 Types of Toxic Exposure at Nebraska Job Sites